Tips for Students Searching For Accommodation in Barcelona

 Tel: +34 93 442 2939

-This office is a government run organization to help students and young people find accommodation in Barcelona.
+This office is a government organization that gives general advice to young people.

 I strongly advise that you do not go to any agencies that claim that they can find you a flat or a shared room in a flat for a fee.
 There are dozens of agencies like this around Barcelona and I have known many, many, people who have paid good money and never received anything of any value.
 Usually all you will get is an outdated list of flats that have already been rented.